SarShaheen/Evolution-Of-Air-Jordan/README.md

 - __Sign Up Form__

-The sign up section contains a form that collects users details and let's them sign up for a newsletter that will keep them up to date when the site is updated too.
+The sign up section contains a form that collects users details and let's them sign up for a newsletter that will keep them up to date when the site is updated.

 It asks them to submit their full name and email address.